World powers pull their citizens as violence roils Sudan

 The officials spoke on the condition of anonymity in order to discuss sensitive matters.

-Karel Janicek in Prague, Jill Lawless in London, Elena Becatoros in Athens, Tarik El-Barakah in Rabat, Matt Lee and Tara Copp in Washington, DC contributed to the story.
+Karel Janicek in Prague, Jill Lawless in London, Elena Becatoros in Athens, Tarik El-Barakah in Rabat, Matt Lee and Tara Copp in Washington contributed to the story.

 Credit: AP

-Note: This story was first published on April 26, 2023.
-It was updated on April 27, 2023 to make clear that Oulkebous’ decision to focus her research on Sudan was not related to the civil war in Ethiopia.